sinanrk/sinanrk.github.io/README.md

    - Add your publications in BibTeX format
    - The website will automatically parse and display your publications

+## TODO

+- No back button
+- Add transition effects/animation
+- Update the tutorials (notes now are placeholders)
+- Optimize the code, lot of jargons

 ## Features

 - Responsive design